LaunchCodeEducation/data-analysis-curriculum/content/python-pandas-databases/reading/pandas-databases/_index.md

 After exploring, cleaning, or manipulating data with pandas, you can add that data back into your database.
 In the scenario below we will add a new movie to an existing DataFrame and then store the DataFrame inside of a new table within the SQLite database.

 {{% notice blue Example "rocket" %}}
-We will first start by adding a row to our existing DataFrame:
+We will start by adding a row to our existing DataFrame:

 ```python
 new_movie = pd.DataFrame([{'title':'Dune', 'genre':'Science Fiction', 'release':2021, 'rt_score': 83}])
 df = pd.concat([df, new_movie], ignore_index=True)
 ```

-It was not necessary to update our DataFrame to add a new table to the database, but it will help visually when reading data to show that it was populated into a new table correctly.
+It isn't necessary for us to update our DataFrame to add a new table to the database.
+But, it will help visually when reading data to show that it was populated into a new table correctly.

 ```python {linenos=table}
 # Inject dataframe into database as new table, if the table exists - replace it